basp/basp.github.io/_posts/2014-07-26-if-statements-considered-harmful.md

 Don't return a bool, this is only valid when your method name begins with __is__ or __has__.
 If you can return a ```bool``` you can just as well return a ```{ success: bool; reasons: string[] }```.
 And that even gives you flexibility for the future in case you wanna return multiple fail reasons.

 ### They Are Void
 You know what ```void``` is?
 Nothing.
 All statements return conceptual ```void``` by definition so they are bascially just expressions that have no result.
 In fact, they tend to _eat_ valuable results because of their nature.
-This means they are crappy expressions because they have no way to signal what the hell the did apart from using closed-in or (much much worse) global variables.
+This means they are crappy expressions because they have no way to signal what the hell they did apart from using closed-in or (much much worse) global variables.
 They _just do something_ and then say "I'm done, something changed (for the better hopefully), good luck, I'm outta here.".

 ### Switches
 And for all monkies who think a ```switch``` will be better: unless it's a ```switch``` expression (more like a pattern matcher)  then __NO__.
 Sorry unless you're writing a low level parser or tokenizer keep away from those damn switches.
 Use a ```hash``` => ```function``` lookup instead (i.e. an ad-hoc interface).